 NO, you shouldn’t.
 At least for 4-8 weeks, you shouldn’t disturb your new piercing.
-This may hamper or slow down the healing process and there is also a risk of getting infected.
+This may hamper or slow down the healing process.
+There is also a risk of infection.

 This is all about nose piercing, healing, and re-opening.
 Hope you got the exact piece of information that you are looking for.
 I am sure you managed to reopen your nose piercing using the given methods.
 Do not hesitate to contact us by dropping your comment below in the comment section.
 Before leaving Please read How do girls look at a guy with a nose piercing.